ACES Program Registration Information & FAQ

 Essential Eligibility Criteria

-Aspen Center for Environmental Studies (ACES) Youth camps & experiences and Adult programs' mission is to educate for environmental responsibility.
-ACES programs are one-day or multi-day field excursions and programs with the goal of inspiring environmental stewards.
+ACES’ mission is to educate for environmental responsibility.
+ACES Community Programs are one-day or multi-day field excursions and programs with the goal of inspiring environmental stewards.

-Our priorities are to provide high-quality programs and for the health and well being of our program participants and staff.
+The health and well-being of our program participants and staff, and providing high quality programing are our top priorities.
 ACES strives to provide age appropriate activities that depend on the specific details of the program.
-If you have questions about what you or your child will be doing, please email or call ACES for more information.
+If you have questions about what you or your child will be doing, please contact ACES for more information.

-ACES works to accommodate a wide range of abilities in programs.
-ACES works to make reasonable accommodations with individuals and program leaders to create an accessible learning environment, when appropriate and feasible.
+ACES works to accommodate a wide range of abilities in programs, and will make reasonable accommodations with individuals and program leaders to create an accessible learning environment, when appropriate and feasible.

 All ACES Naturalist and Education staff have basic First Aid training.
 All lead educators in wilderness environments have either Wilderness First Aid or Wilderness First Responder training.
 ACES staff are trained to respond to basic medical emergencies in the context of ACES programming that they facilitate.
 You and your doctor are responsible to decide if you or your child can adequately participate in this program.

-If you have more questions on ACES Youth camps & experiences or Adult programs, please email Phebe at [email protected] or call either of our field studies centers.
+If you have more questions about ACES Community Programs, please email us at [email protected] or call either of our field studies centers.